08 Jul Positioning Your Business for Reopening

 Contributors: Jill Krumholz and Ariana Levine

-We speak with business leaders daily to discuss their challenges and concerns, and to help them to navigate the complex process of business recovery and reopening.
-We recommend focusing on compliance with federal and state guidelines, flexible and sound management practices, strong leadership, and support to employees throughout the stages of return-to-work planning and reopening — and we know this will look different for every organization.
+We speak with business leaders daily to discuss their challenges and concerns, and to help them navigate the complex process of business recovery and reopening.
+We recommend focusing on compliance with federal and state guidelines, flexible and sound management practices, strong leadership, and support to employees throughout the stages of return-to-work planning and reopening.

 When it comes to handling employees’ anxieties about returning to work, an empathetic and proactive leadership approach goes a long way.
-This includes emphasizing:
+Some important themes:

 - Sensitivity: Consistent expression of your concern about employee well-being, and interest in and responsiveness to their concerns, will increase your team’s confidence during this transition.
 It is important to establish yourself as a receptive leader who values open discourse.